Stavrenas/PDS_ex3/readme.txt

 house_denoised.csv is the denoised image using the non local means algorithm house_removed.csv visualizes noise reduction

-In order to visualize the images, the file show_imagesCPU.m (for the CPU implementation) or show_imagesGPU.m (for the CUDA implementation) can be executed, using MATLAB or octave .
+In order to visualize the images, the file show_imagesCPU.m (for the CPU implementation) or show_imagesCUDA.m (for the CUDA implementation) can be executed, using MATLAB or octave .
 The user must change the string named start with the name of the initial image file, wihtout the ".csv" extension.